BlackMirrorz/ARKitWorldMaps/README.md

 An updated Branch called 'Swift4.2' contains the project built in XCode 10.5 Beta and uses Swift 4.2.

+**Requirements:**

+The project is setup for iPhone, and in Landscape Orientation.

 **Core Functionality:**

 The application automatically creates an `MCSession` which can be found in `ARCloudShare.swift` and shares `ARWorldMaps` and `ARAnchors` in real time.